isomeric/isomer/docs/source/dev/contributing.rst

 We're not perfect, and we're still writing more tests to ensure quality code.
-If you'd like to help, please `Fork HFOS`_, write more tests that cover more of our code base and submit a `Pull Request`_.
+If you'd like to help, please `Fork Isomer`_, write more tests that cover more of our code base and submit a `Pull Request`_.
 Many Thanks!